pulumi/docs/content/blog/building-your-first-serverless-app-using-only-javascript/index.md

 ![stack output](./stack-output.png)

-With Pulumi, we've built a serverless app in just a few lines of code.
+With Pulumi, we've built a serverless JavaScript app in just a few lines of code.
 This approach avoided significant amounts of configuration (YAML, or point-and-click).
 Pulumi also supports containers (including Kubernetes), managed services, infrastructure and everything else in